 Role-specific and local inductions include:

-- 'Welcome event for research staff', a half-day session run by the Oxford Learning Institute for researchers within their first year at the University.
+- 'Welcome event for research staff', a half-day session run by the People and Organisational Development for researchers within their first year

-- Information for new researchers and for academics can be found on the Oxford Learning Institute’s website.
+- Information for new researchers and for academics can be found on the People and Organisational Development and the Centre for Teaching and Learning websites.

-- 'Introduction to research administration', a half-day training course for new staff who have responsibility for research administration activities.
+- 'Managing research staff: an introduction for postdocs', a training course for new staff who have responsibility for managing research staff.

 - 'New to UAS' is a website providing information for new members of University Administration & Services staff.